harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/built-in-cie-codebase-variables-reference.md

 * The pipeline's [codebase](./create-and-configure-a-codebase.md) configuration.
 For full support, you must use a supported codebase: GitHub, Bitbucket, or GitLab.
 With other providers, some variables might not be resolved.
 * The pipeline's [code repo connector](/docs/platform/connectors/code-repositories/connect-to-code-repo) must use **Username and Token** authentication and allow API access (**Enable API access**).
-* The build start conditions (webhook trigger or manual).
+* How the build started, whether manually or by a webhook trigger.

 A variable is resolved only if the build includes the necessary information for that variable.
 For example, `<+codebase.prNumber>` is only resolved if the build started from a pull request.
 Builds that aren't started from a PR won't have a PR number to assign to that variable.
-Builds that aren't associated with a PR won't have a PR number to apply to that variable.

 :::info